-- 9.1 The Supplier warrants and represents that: - (a) it has full capacity and authority to enter into and to perform the Contract; - (b) the Contract is executed by its authorised representative; - (c) it is a legally valid and existing organisation incorporated in the place it was formed;
+- 9.1 The Supplier warrants and represents that: - (a) it has full capacity and authority to enter into and to perform the Contract; - (b) the Contract is executed by its authorised representative; - (c) it is a legally valid and existing organisation incorporated in the place itwas formed;

-- (d) there are no known legal or regulatory actions or investigations before any court, administrative body or arbitration tribunal pending or threatened againstit or its affiliates that might affect its ability to perform the Contract; - (e) it maintains all necessary rights, authorisations, licences and consents to perform its obligations under the Contract; - (f) it doesn't have any contractual obligations which are likely to have a material adverse effect on its ability to perform the Contract; and - (g) it is not impacted by an Insolvency Event. - 9.2 The warranties and representations in clause 9.1 are repeated each time the Supplier provides Deliverables under the Contract. - 9.3 The Supplier indemnifies the Buyer against each of the following: - (a) wilful misconduct of the Supplier, any of its subcontractor and/or Supplier Staff that impacts the Contract; - (b) non-payment by the Supplier of any tax or National Insurance. - 9.4 If the Supplier becomes aware of a representation or warranty that becomes untrue or misleading, it must immediately notify the Buyer. - 9.5 All third party warranties and indemnities covering the Deliverables must be assigned for the Buyer's benefit by the Supplier.
+- court, administrative body or arbitration tribunal pending or threatened againstit or its affiliates that might affect its ability to perform the Contract; there are no known legal or regulatory actions or investigations before any ত্ - it maintains all necessary rights, authorisations, licences and consents to perform its obligations under the Contract; © - it doesn't have any contractual obligations which are likely to have amaterial adverse effect on its ability to perform the Contract; and € - (g) it is not impacted by an Insolvency Event. - The warranties and representations in clause 9.1 are repeated each time the Supplier provides Deliverables under the Contract.
+9.2 - The Supplier indemnifies the Buyer against each of the following: 9.3 - wilful misconduct of the Supplier, any of its subcontractor and/or Supplier Staff that impacts the Contract; a - non-payment by the Supplier of any tax or National Insurance.
+9 - If the Supplier becomes aware of a representation or warranty that becomes untrue or misleading, it must immediately notify the Buyer.
+9.4 - All third party warranties and indemnities covering the Deliverables must be assigned for the Buyer's benefit by the Supplier.
+9.5